jeongshin/react-native-use-flatlist/README.md

 ## Features

-- handles all the complex calculation for `getItemLayout`
+- 👌 handles all the complex calculation for `getItemLayout`
-- accurate scroll to index with `scrollToIndex`
+- ✅ accurate scroll to index with `scrollToIndex`
+- 👀 easy viewable item tracking API for view event logging

 ## Usage